 This infrastructure includes our global and local Diversity, Equity & Inclusion Committees and women’s initiative; the unwavering, visible imprimatur of firm leadership; full-time administrative staff; and mechanisms for input and feedback from our personnel.
 Most importantly, our diversity, equity and inclusion efforts help foster a community at Skadden built on the idea that similarities and differences are a source of our strength.

-- For the 11th time in 12 years, named one of the Best Places to Work for LGBT Equality by the Human Rights Campaign Foundation and received a 100% score on the 2020 Corporate Equality Index.
+- For the 13th time in 14 years, named one of the Best Places to Work for LGBTQ+ Equality by the Human Rights Campaign Foundation and received a 100% score on the 2022 Corporate Equality Index.

 - Recipient of the Asian American Bar Association of New York’s 2020 Law Firm Diversity Award.